backmarket-oss/github-mermaid-extension/CONTRIBUTING.md

 The following tasks can be used when you want to start developing the extension and want to enable live reload -

-- `npm run chrome-watch`
+- `yarn chrome-watch`
-- `npm run opera-watch`
+- `yarn opera-watch`
-- `npm run firefox-watch`
+- `yarn firefox-watch`

 ## Packaging

-Run `npm run dist` to create a zipped, production-ready extension for each browser.
+Run `yarn dist` to create a zipped, production-ready extension for each browser.
 You can then upload that to the appstore.